amirmasoudabdol/amirmasoudabdol.name/_posts/2020-12-26-sfthemes-r-package.markdown

 date: 2020-12-26
 category: project
 image: /assets/projects/sfthemes/twitter-summary-card.png
-headerImage: true
+headerImage: false
 author: amabdol
 projects: true
 description: An accessible set of themes and color palettes for 'ggplot2'
 hidden: true # don't count this post in blog pagination
 ---

+# San Francisco Themes

 There are many, many, many different color palettes available for {ggplot2}, and the list is growing daily.
 In short, {sfthemes} is technically an another set of colors and palettes that is inspired by [iOS](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/)/[macOS](https://developer.apple.com/design/human-interface-guidelines/macos/visual-design/color/)/[watchOS](https://developer.apple.com/design/human-interface-guidelines/watchos/visual/color/) system colors.
 These palettes are vibrant and are designed to be easily distinguishable in differnt screen sizes and brightness settings.
 Moreover, they offer optimized variants for light and dark mode.

 ![](https://sfthemes.amirmasoudabdol.name/reference/figures/front-page-main.png)